MinaProtocol/mina/nix/README.md

 UNIX-like systems.
 You can read more about Nix on its [official website](https://nixos.org).

 Mina can be built using Nix, in multiple ways.
+Follow the steps below to get started and read the [troubleshooting section](#troubleshooting) if you encounter any problem.

 ## 1. Install Nix